nicolassalvy/EvaGeM/readme.md

 ### General guidelines:
 - **Standardize your data**: Your data should be standardized or preprocessed in the same way it was given to your generative model.
 Otherwise, the metrics might be biased.

-- **Data splitting**: Split your real data in a training, evaluation and test dataset.
+- **Data splitting**: Split your real data into a training and test dataset.
 The generative model should have never seen the test dataset.
 There should be as much data in the train and generated datasets.
-The evaluation dataset is only used as a reference dataset for the identifiability metric.

 ## Metrics